relam24/Hogwarts-Connect-Four/README.md

  I also had a fairly rough time in figuring out the win states.
 I definitely repeated myself in the coding significantly but I was very focused on getting the functionality to work.

- I had a great time working on this project!
+ I had a great time working on this project.